Skip to main content

 • Update to the latest version using the configuration management function.
 To publish a new package to users, you need to have them update the repository, but no special environment is required for publishing.

-1. Change the Package Version in the project settings to the new version.
-For example, change it from "1.1.0" to "1.2.0".
+1. Change the package version in the project settings to the new version.
+For example, if it is "1.1.0", change it to "1.2.0".

 2. Build the package.